-From the Walkman to the iPod, the music world has long been obsessed with technological advances, and job number one has always been increasing convenience and ease of access.
-So where does your classic rock vinyl fit into that?
-After all, vinyl is an outlier, a relic that’s stubbornly refused to bow to the ‘everything now’ culture, but Bluetooth turntables have changed all that.
+From the Walkman to the iPod, the music world has long been obsessed with technological advances, and job number one has always been concerned with boosting convenience.
+So where does your lovingly curated classic rock vinyl fit into that equation?
+Vinyl is an outlier, a relic that’s stubbornly refused to bow to the ‘everything now’ culture, but the best Bluetooth turntables are here to change all that.

-Essentially, Bluetooth is an old technology being put to fresh use, and a new breed of the best turntables are requisitioning this tech to shake up the vinyl market.
-Bluetooth turntables wirelessly sync to any speakers within range (around 30 feet) and operate your stereo remotely.
-They can also be used with the best headphones for private listening sessions.
-If that tickles your fancy, we’d also recommend you check out the best headphones for vinyl – these beauties are perfect for such use.
+Essentially, Bluetooth is an old technology being put to fresh use in the latest tech, and a new breed of turntables is harnessing the power of this tech to shake up the vinyl market.
+Bluetooth turntables wirelessly sync to any speakers within range (up to around 30 feet) and operate your stereo remotely.

 - Going digital?
 These are the best music streaming services

-A lot of major audio brands have joined in the Bluetooth record player fun, with spinners from Sony, Cambridge Audio and Pro-Ject available at various price points.
-The great thing about Bluetooth decks is how simple they are to use…
+A lot of major audio brands have joined in the Bluetooth record player fun, with slick spinners from Sony, Cambridge Audio and Pro-Ject available at various price points.
+One of the greatest things about Bluetooth decks is how simple they are to use…

-Remember: Bluetooth is a digital addition to an analogue system, so as a result you will likely experience some deterioration in audio quality due to compression.
-But this will be negligible for the casual listener, and potentially outweighed by the increased freedom offered by Bluetooth turntables.
+It is worth remembering that Bluetooth is a digital addition to an analogue system, so as a result you will likely experience some deterioration in audio quality due to compression.
+But this will be negligible for the casual listener, and potentially outweighed by the increased freedom you'll get from your Bluetooth turntable.

 There are also a lot of high quality Bluetooth record players out there these days, and it’s all about getting what you want from your records and how best to enjoy them.
 If you need some extra advice, have a read through our guide on how to buy your first vinyl record player.